 | Cookie domain or path mismatch | The browser and server use different profile IDs or no shared ID. | Set path: '/' and a domain that covers the pages that initialize the Web SDK. |

-| Cookie differs from localStorage | The Web SDK clears cached profile data and adopts the cookie ID during construction. | Treat this as expected when the server changes identity. |
+| Cookie differs from localStorage | The Web SDK clears cached profile-continuity data and adopts the cookie ID when persistence consent is true. |

 | Cookie changes after SDK construction | The running Web SDK does not continuously watch cookies. | Reinitialize intentionally after teardown or update identity through SDK event flows. |